zonemaster/zonemaster/docs/internal-documentation/maintenance/SystemTesting.md

 Each parameter has a section below definig the parameters more closely.

+The set of possible values for each configuration parameter is declared in the README.md of the top-level zonemaster repository.

-The complete configuration space consists of all combinations of the parameters.
-Each test level section specifies a part of the configuration space to test.
+Each test level section specifies a subset of all possible configuration tuple to test.